 Electric circuits form the basis of all electrical and electronic equipment.
 Students completing this course will be able to apply the laws of circuit analysis to practical electronics and power systems problems.
 This course will also make use of computer simulations and electronic equipment to design, build and test several circuits.
-Topics include: circuit theory; circuit analysis techniques; ideal operational amplifiers and their circuits; transient analysis of second order linear circuits; transfer functions and system frequency response; application of Laplace transforms to the solution of system equations; and an introduction to passive and active filters.
+Topics include: circuit theory; circuit analysis techniques; ideal operational amplifiers and their circuits; transient analysis of second order linear circuits; transfer functions and system frequency response; application of Laplace transforms to the solution of system equations; an introduction to passive and active filters; and matrix representation of two-port networks.